Knowledge BaseHow to improve your business model using canvas insights

 2 min read

 Completing the Business Model Canvas is step one.
-What you do next is where the real value lives: analysing what you see, asking hard questions and making deliberate changes.
+What you do after completing it is where the real value lives.

-Every block in the canvas should connect logically to the others.
-Ask:
+Every block should connect logically to the others.
+Work through these questions:

-• Does the Value Proposition directly address a pain or gain of the Customer Segments?
+• Does the Value Proposition directly address a pain of the Customer Segments?

 • Do the Channels actually reach those segments?